caporaso-lab-graveyard/q2d2/q2d2/markdown/seqs-to-biom.md

 >>> table_summary(biom)
 ```

-We can use an interactive widget to choose an even sampling depth, which will be important for analyses that require rarefaction.
+We can next explore how choosing an even sampling depth (important for analyses that require rarefaction, such as computing community richness or between-sample distances) will affect the number of sequences as samples that are included in those analyses.
+In the Jupyter Notebook, this analysis will be interactive.

 ```python
 >>> from q2d2 import explore_sampling_depth